0no-co/GraphQLSP/packages/graphqlsp/README.md

 workspace version of TypeScript.
 In VSCode you can do so by clicking the bottom right when on a TypeScript file or adding a file like [this](https://github.com/0no-co/GraphQLSP/blob/main/packages/example/.vscode/settings.json).

+> If you are using VSCode ensure that your editor is using the Workspace Version of TypeScript

 ### Configuration

 - `schema` allows you to specify a url, `.json` or `.graphql` file as your schema